jiesihu/esender/README.md

 pip install esender -i https://pypi.tuna.tsinghua.edu.cn/simple some-package
 ```
 ## Notes for @163.com
 Usually, you need to turn on the IMAP/SMTP service of your account manually.
 That is free.
 It will generate an authorization password which is exactly the input password in the example below.
-Note that you don't need the password of your account to send the e-mail.
+Note that you don't need the password of your account but the authorization password to send the e-mail.

 ## Usage